-Catastrophic Coverage Stage: The stage in the Part D drug benefit when you pay a low Copayment or Coinsurance for your Part D drugs after you or other qualified parties on your behalf have spent \$7,400 in covered Part D drugs during the covered year.
+Catastrophic Coverage Stage: The stage in the Part D drug benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000 for Part D covered drugs during the covered year.
+During this payment stage, the plan pays the full cost for your covered Part D drugs.
+You pay nothing.
 Note: This amount may change every January 1 in accord with Medicare requirements.